tidwall/bgen/README.md

 #include "bgen.h"
 ```

-With the BGEN_MAYBELESSEQUAL option, the btree will preform a quick linear
+With the BGEN_MAYBELESSEQUAL option, the btree will perform a quick linear
 search on status and fallback to the slower user_compare function when needed.

 Note that BGEN_MAYBELESSEQUAL is only for linear searches cannot be used in